zmedico/socket-burst-dampener/README.md

 once.
 The socket-burst-dampener daemon applies this behavior to any daemon command that works with inetd.

+On Linux, the net.core.somaxconn sysctl setting specifies the queue length for completely established sockets waiting to be accepted.
-Note that on Linux it may be useful to increase the maximum queue length for incomplete sockets that is controlled by the net.ipv4.tcp_max_syn_backlog sysctl setting (mentioned in the [listen(2)](http://man7.org/linux/man-pages/man2/listen.2.html) man page).
+It may also be useful to adjust the maximum queue length for incomplete sockets that is controlled by the net.ipv4.tcp_max_syn_backlog sysctl setting (mentioned in the [listen(2)](http://man7.org/linux/man-pages/man2/listen.2.html) man page).

 ## Usage